 So I want to have some patience and mercy upon pastors who might appear like they are awkward.
 Maybe they are not awkward for valid, deep reasons, but maybe for more audience-oriented reasons.

 Now before I say anything about the answer to the first question: What is the real analogy here? let me draw the text out that Hannah is referring to, so we get at least some of it on the table.
-Because I am sure some listeners are just not familiar.
-Here is the Bible portion that she is talking about:
+Because I am sure some listeners are just not familiar with it.
+Here is the text she is talking about: